maciejbdybala/grand-repo/README.md

 Repository to track progress towards a career in data engineering, science or analysis.
 This I think is more for myself than anyone else, but I keep it public anyway.

+**2024-03-09**

+* I managed to delete the old commits where I created separate .md files for each day.
+It looks cleaner now!
+I used git rebase for that.

 **2024-03-07**

 * Linked Git with GitHub now and writing this bullet point in nano from within git bash.
 I am going to save this now, add and commit and then push back onto GitHub.